World Afro Day 2024

 "Fix the Law, not our Hair"

-Alongside this, is the “100 Voices, 100 Words Campaign” an Open Letter to the UK Government published in the media and online.
+Alongside this, is the “100 Voices, 100 Words Campaign”, an Open Letter to the UK Government that was published in the media and online.
 The letter has been signed by 100 influential supporters, like Mel B, Beverley Knight, Patrick Hutchinson, Fleur East, Sarah-Jane Carwford, Evelyn Forde MBE, Professor Patrick Vernon OBE and many more.

-However you can take part too!
+However, you can take part too!
 Just click the buttons below to see actions tailored for you.
-Anyone can download our email template letter and write to your MP.
+Anyone can download our email template letter and write to their MP.
 If you’re a teacher, you can do some empowering activities in class.
-If you’re an MP download our Education Pack and become better informed on why the law should change to protect Afro hair.
+If you’re an MP, download our Education Pack and become better informed on why the law should change to protect Afro hair.

 Why This Matters